Resources: How to Create Podcasts with Your Students

 - Audio should be recorded in mp3 format.

-- The audio must be intelligible; that is, listeners must be able to understand what is being said.
+- The audio must be clear.
+Listeners must be able to understand what students are saying, and there should be no extraneous background sounds.

 - No profanity or inflammatory language is permitted.